How to use the evidence framework

 To view the available evidence for each link in the chain, click on the blue arrows in the results chain below or on the respective items in the menu on the right.

 To view narratives explaining how the different types of interventions are typically expected to lead to pro-poor outcomes, you can click on the yellow boxes at the bottom of the framework.

 Summaries of evidence on specific intervention types

-Work has begun to bring together evidence on specific sub-types of interventions listed across the framework into easily accessible summary documents.
-The first two such documents by the DCED can be downloaded below; studies by others are also listed where available:
+Work is on-going to to bring together evidence on specific sub-types of interventions listed across the framework into easily accessible summary documents.

 - Business environment reform and poverty: rapid evidence assessment, DFID, October 2015.
 The findings of this Rapid Evidence Assessment suggest that BER contributes to poverty reduction principally due to indirect effects, such as by changing the behaviour of private firms.
 This paper explores these indirect effects of business environment reforms on poverty in detail.